d-uzlov/k8s-homelab/metrics/metrics-server/readme.md

 # Requirements

-You either need to disable tls verification or add certificates.
+You either need to disable TLS verification or add certificates.

 Look here for instructions to add certificates: [kubelet-csr-approver](../kubelet-csr-approver/).